Lex-DRL/AID-guide/docs/Quickstart_in_robust_worlds.md

 > APPEAR: 189cm tall, 102.5kg, muscular, short military haircut, dark hair, brown eyes.
 </details>

-Also note: the above axample shows the use of special phrases like `30y` (no space).
+Note: the above example shows the use of special phrases like `30y` (no space).
 They're not just allowed but recommended to use: common phrases are treated as a single token and easy to understand for the AI.

+Also note: the dash (`-`) character [is treated by the AI specially](/AID%20WI%20Research%20Sheet.md#on-certain-characters).
+So for some sub-categories it's better to use names like `hair-color` instead of `hair color` or just `color`.

 #### Don't use emojis and special characters
 Unicode emojis are supported but they cost 2 tokens.
 Use with caution, only if you really want to use those or an emoji as actually shorter than a regular word.